Skip to content

 177. Procedures in place to assess all own and third party supplying palm oil mills for risk level?

-The company states that it has a procedure to conduct site assessments on mills, however, no details of the procedure can be found.
+The company states that it has a procedure to conduct site assessments on mills.
+It also reports that it uses satellite monitoring methods in its diligence process, covering 100% of the mills in its palm oil supply chain.
+However, no details of the procedure can be found.

 • P